gbafana25/cordle/README.md

 ## TODO
 - fix misreading duplicate letters as out of position
 - proper checking of input length
-	- fgets reads the correct amount of characters from `stdin`, but doesn't read additional characaters
+	 - `fgets` reads from `stdin` without overflow, but doesn't warn of additional characters entered